 Composite Shingles vs. Asphalt: Which Roof Material is Right for Your Home?

-Choosing composite shingles over a standard three-tab roof can mean the difference between replacing your roof once and replacing it twice in the same span of homeownership.
-That single decision affects everything from your monthly energy costs to your home’s resale value, yet most homeowners never see a clear, side-by-side breakdown before signing a contract.
+Choosing between composite shingles and standard asphalt shingles can mean the difference between replacing your roof once and replacing it twice in the same time period.
+Your roofing material can affect everything from monthly energy costs to your home’s resale value, and you’ll be in the best position to move forward when you’re able to compare features and benefits.

-Asphalt shingles dominate the American housing market.
-According to Roofing Contractor’s 2026 industry report, asphalt shingles still cover 75–80% of U.S. residential roofs.
-That popularity stems from low upfront cost and wide contractor availability.
+Asphalt shingles dominate the American housing market, covering up to 80% of residential roofs.
+That popularity stems from low upfront cost and material availability.
 Composite shingles, while newer and less ubiquitous, challenge asphalt on nearly every long-term performance metric.

 Composites also earn higher impact resistance and wind uplift ratings.
 Many carry Class 4 impact ratings (the highest available) and withstand wind speeds of 110 mph or more.
 Standard asphalt shingles typically top out at Class 3 impact resistance and 60–70 mph wind ratings unless you upgrade to premium architectural lines.